 The three-day back-to-school tax holiday begins at 12:01 a.m.
 Friday, Aug.
 1, and ends at midnight Sunday, Aug.
 3. No Florida sales tax or local option tax will be collected on sales of clothing, shoes and some accessories priced at $100 or less per item, on certain school supplies selling for $15 or less, and on the first $750 for computers and accessories.
 Click here for a complete list of items.

-Update: 2-1-1 Brevard helpline specialists have visited five more agencies since their “field trips” started in February, including Central Brevard Sharing Center on July 25.
+2-1-1 Brevard helpline specialists have visited six agencies since their “field trips” started in February, including Central Brevard Sharing Center on July 25.

-- Brevard County Community Action Agency, where specialists made 5,293 referrals in the past year.
+- Brevard County Community Action Agency, where specialists made 7,505 referrals in 2013.